RafaelEchart/Ruby_OOP-SchoolLibrary/README.md

 # Ruby School Library / OOP

-> In this proyect we will go through the basics of OOP with Class creation, public and private methods.
+> In this project we will go through the basics of OOP with Class creation, public and private methods.

 ## Built With